dhbw-ka-pm/mentalmodels-for-teams/eisenhower_matrix/eisenhower.md

 - **C: not important & urgent** 🟠
 - **D: not important & not urgent** ⚫

+## Advantages of the Eisenhower Matrix

+- It's easy to understand and use.
+It requires no special previous knowledge and no training period.
+- The division of the tasks into the four categories can usually be done quickly.
+- The principle helps to keep an eye on strategically important and urgent tasks.
+- Sorting can easily be supplemented with additional information such as a due date.

 ## Disadvantages of the Eisenhower Matrix

 The Eisenhower principle sounds simple in theory, but in practice there are always challenges: